Work Package 3:

-These strategies and/or action plans will be developed for each of the nine case study areas.
-They will build upon and also be directed by the information from work packages 1 and 2.
+These strategies/action plans are developed for each of the nine case study areas.
 Each area has its own specific green infrastructure issues and opportunities.
-These plans will concentrate on how functionality can be best improved at the local area.
-Issues such as user-pressure, invasive species, loss of habitat and connectivity, cross-border management alignment, and how best management can increase public benefit will be all covered.
-Stakeholder involvement and consultation are key aspects of plan development and adoption.
+These plans concentrate on how functionality can be best improved at the local area.
+Issues such as user-pressure, invasive species, loss of habitat and connectivity, cross-border management alignment, and how best management can increase public benefit are all covered.
+Stakeholder involvement and consultation are key aspects of strategy development and adoption.

 Manual for Creating Evidence-Based Strategies and Action Plans - A tool supporting local planning

-Following the production of green infrastructure strategies and action plans by the partners and subsequent feedback of experiences a manual will be produced to demonstrate how to use green infrastructure assessment to guide the development of evidence-based strategies/action plans and aid in decision-making for local planning policies and actions, targeting investment at the local level where it delivers the greatest return on investment in terms of public benefit.
+Following the production of green infrastructure strategies and action plans by the partners and subsequent feedback of experiences a manual demonstrates how to use green infrastructure assessment to guide the development of evidence-based strategies/action plans and aid in decision-making for local planning policies and actions, targeting investment at the local level where it delivers the greatest return on investment in terms of public benefit.

-Training in the use of the manuals will be provided for all participating stakeholders and associated partners.
+Training in the use of the tools created by the project is provided for all participating stakeholders and associated partners.
 Training for external non-participating stakeholders will be made available via internet-based training webinars.

-Work Package Leader - Gian Luigi Rossi- Italian National Agency for New Technologies, Energy and Sustainable Economic Development, Gian Luigi Rossi
+Coordination: Italian National Agency for New Technologies, Energy and Sustainable Economic Development, Gian Luigi Rossi